Why ChatGPT recommends three other restaurants and not yours

 Why your business is invisible

-1. You're not on the "best of" lists ChatGPT cites
+You're not on the "best of" lists ChatGPT cites

-3. Reddit has nothing about you
+Reddit has nothing about you

-This one is tricky.
-You can't pay your way onto Reddit.
-What works: when a customer asks "anyone been to [your restaurant]?" on r/[city], make sure your loyal regulars are nudged to answer authentically.
-Don't astroturf — Reddit's anti-marketing immune system is strong, and it will burn you.
-But organic mentions help.
+If r/[yourcity] never mentions you, there's no community signal to draw on.
+You can't pay your way onto Reddit, and astroturfing will burn you.
+What works: when a customer asks "anyone been to [your restaurant]?" on r/[city], make sure your regulars are nudged to answer honestly.

 What about Google's map pack?